Johnny Saxton

 Johnny Saxton (July 4, 1930 – October 4, 2008) was an American professional boxer in the welterweight (147lb) division.
-He was born in Newark, New Jersey, learned to box in a Brooklyn orphanage and had an amateur career winning 31 of 33 fights, twice becoming World Welterweight Champion.
+He was born in Newark, New Jersey, learned to box in a Brooklyn orphanage and won 31 of his 33 amateur career fights.
+In his professional career, he was a two-time Undisputed World Welterweight Champion.

 Professional career

 Saxton turned professional in 1949 and ran up forty wins without a defeat before losing to Gil Turner in 1953.
 His win over Joey Giardello and Johnny Bratton helped propel him to fight with Kid Gavilán (or Gavilan) in 1954 for the world welterweight championship.
 He beat Gavilan via a fifteen-round decision to take the title.
 He lost the title the following year via technical knockout against Tony DeMarco.
 In 1956 he won the title again with an upset win over Carmen Basilio, but lost the title in a rematch with Basilio later in the year.
 He retired in 1958.

 Saxton, brother of Richard Eugene Kyle, who boxed for the U.S. Army, was managed by Frank "Blinky" Palermo, a member of the Philadelphia crime family.
 Palermo was imprisoned in 1961 for conspiracy and extortion for the covert ownership of prizefighters.
 Saxton's career was often marred by rumors of shady dealings.
 His two biggest wins, against Gavilan and Basilio, were both controversial and unpopular with many in the boxing world.